goktug7913/ESP_Pilot/README.md

 Overall, the ESP32's processing power, built-in connectivity options, and affordability make it a compelling choice for a flight controller.

+# Development Hardware
+- NodeMCU-32S
+- MPU6050
+- F450 Frame
+- 4x 30A XXD HW30A PWM ESC's
+- 4x Racerstar 2212 BR2212 980KV 2S-4S Brushless Motors
+- 4x 1045 Propellers
+- 300W 12V Power Supply (Tuned to 11.1V with trimpot on the power supply)
+- Flysky FS-IA6 Receiver
+- Flysky FS-I6 Transmitter
+- 1000uF capacitor on ESP's power rail
+- Good 'ol breadboard and jumper wires (Seriously, don't do this.)

+There is also a compass, barometer and ultrasonic sensor, but they're not used yet, so I didn't include them in the list.
+Right now, I'm using a power supply instead of batteries because batteries are expensive and I don't have any.
+I'm planning to use LiPo batteries in the future.
+The tether might be causing stability issues even though it's very light.
+I will hopefully change that when I can fund some batteries and a charger.

 # Building and flashing
 You need PlatformIO to build and upload the binary to ESP32.
 - Clone the repository